Manuel-West/PROKI-Hackathon-Visionsmiths/README.md

 This processed output ensures the gripper images are standardized for further applications.

 ### 4. Optimization

 This script optimizes the alignment of a template image with a reference image by adjusting affine transformation parameters.
 The optimization process includes the following steps:

     1. Objective Function Definition: Define an objective function that minimizes the error between the transformed template's center and the target coordinates.

-    2. Constraint Handling: Implement a constraint function to maximize the overlap between the transformed template and the reference image.
+    2. Constraint Handling: Implement a constraint function such that the gripper will avoid the boundaries of the sheet metal part.

     3. Affine Transformation Application: Use PyTorch to apply affine transformations, including rotation and translation, to the template image during optimization.